Change of module

 Extending your visa in the UK

-If you currently have a Tier 4 student visa and need more time in the UK as a student, you may be able to make an immigration application in the UK.
+If you currently have a student visa and need more time in the UK as a student, then you may be able to make an immigration application within the UK.

 Leaving your research due to a change in circumstances